google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     // The CEK should be 16 bytes long const contentEncryptionKey = hkdf(salt, prk, cekInfo, 16);

 This gives us our nonce and content encryption key.

-### Perform the Encryption
+### Perform the encryption

 Now that we have our content encryption key, we can encrypt the payload.

-We create an AES128 cipher using the content encryption key as the key and the nonce is as an initialization vector.
+We create an AES128 cipher using the content encryption key as the key and the nonce is an initialization vector.

 In Node this is done like so:

     const cipher = crypto.createCipheriv(
       'id-aes128-GCM', contentEncryptionKey, nonce);

 Before we encrypt our payload, we need to define how much padding we wish to add to the front of the payload.
-The reason you'd want to add padding is that it further hides what the content of the payload *could* be.
+The reason we'd want to add padding is that it prevents the risk of eavesdroppers being able to determine "types" of messages based on the payload size.

-The padding needs to be at least two bytes and these first two bytes should indicate the length of the padding.
-If you do add padding, create enough bytes of data to add the two bytes used to include the padding length.
+You must add two bytes of padding to indicate the length of any additional padding.

+For example, if you added no padding, you'd have two bytes with value 0, i.e. no padding exists, after these two bytes you'll be reading the payload.
+If you added 5 bytes of padding, the first two bytes will have a value of 5, so the consumer will then read an additional five bytes and then start reading the payload.

     const padding = new Buffer(2 + paddingLength);
     // The buffer must be only zeros, except the length padding.fill(0);
     padding.writeUInt16BE(paddingLength, 0);

 We then run our padding and payload through this cipher.

     const result = cipher.update(Buffer.concat(padding, payload));